2022-23 Student Handbook & Calendar

 Study Abroad and International Exchange, International White House, 325 Drane St., 931-221-6851

-The Office of Study Abroad and International Exchange prepares APSU students to be knowledgeable about the world, gain experience with intercultural communication, and become equipped with skills necessary to succeed in an international society.
+The Office of Study Abroad and International Exchange prepares APSU students to be knowledgeable about the world, gain experience with intercultural communication and become equipped with the skills necessary to succeed in an international society.
 The office also serves incoming international students and scholars.

 Students will earn between three to eight APSU credit hours on short-term programs (1-6 week programs).
 Students will earn at least 12 credit hours if studying abroad or away (U.S. exchange program) for a semester.
 Some programs offer service-learning or volunteering opportunities.

-APSU students can also benefit from international programs by participating in the Bridge Program.
-The Bridge Program is a peer-mentor group that consists of both international exchange and domestic students enrolled at APSU.
-It is designed to help international exchange students explore American culture and history while teaching First Friends (domestic students) about the culture and history of their countries.
+APSU students can also benefit from international programs by participating in the Bridge Program, a peer-mentor group that consists of both international exchange and domestic students enrolled at APSU.
+It is designed to help international exchange students explore American culture and history while teaching domestic students about the culture and history of their countries.

 Find out more about our programs, scholarships and the experiences of student participants by visiting www.apsu.edu/study-abroad-exchange or by emailing internationaled@apsu.edu.